CloudKlass/Azure-Admin/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 1. On the **Disks** tab take the defaults and then select **Next: Networking >**.

-1. On the Networking tab, for Virtual network, select **Create new**.
+1. On the Networking tab, for Virtual network, select **Edit virtual network**.

 1. Use the following information to configure the virtual network, and then select **Ok**.
 If necessary, remove or replace the existing address range.